Skip to content

 Pull Quote from romantic fiction serial White House Rhapsody: I was kind of afraid you were really mad at me

 She had brought a minimum of luggage as it was, and as soon as she cleared, she hurried to the street.
 Fortunately, her driver was waiting, but getting to the American Embassy, where the President would be staying along with his staff, took forever through the packed Mexico City traffic.
-By the time she got to the Embassy, she had only a few moments to leave her bags at the front desk and hurry to a meeting with Bertonetti, Wallace, the American Ambassador Mariana Salas and Raul Montoya, the Mexican foreign minister.
+By the time she got to the Embassy, she had only a few moments to leave her bags at the front desk and hurry to a meeting with Bertonetti, Wallace, the American Ambassador Mariana Salas and Alberto Montoya, the Mexican foreign minister.

 Fortunately, all appeared to be in order for the U.S. President’s arrival the next day, except for one small glitch.

-“Our president wants to use his own translators,” Senor Montoya said hesitantly.
+“Our president wants to use his own translators,” Señor Montoya said hesitantly.

 “Why?”
 Wallace asked.
-He was an average-sized man with graying hair and the beginnings of a belly under his custom tailored dark suit.
+He was an average-sized man with graying hair and the beginnings of a belly under his custom-tailored dark suit.
 “We were told translators wouldn’t even be an issue since President Diego speaks perfect English.”

 Montoya shrugged, obviously uncomfortable.
 “It was his idea initially to have the talks in English, but he changed his mind.”